cesarvr/Openshift/README.md

 ### Before We Start

-Openshift offers three ways to communicate, calling HTTP request, Openshift console which is an admin portal where you can graphically specify what you want and the [oc-client](https://github.com/openshift/origin/releases) which is a robust terminal command line tool where you can summit the actions you want to accomplish.
+OpenShift offers three ways to communicate, calling HTTP request, OpenShift console which is an admin portal where you can graphically specify what you want and the [oc-client](https://github.com/OpenShift/origin/releases) which is a robust terminal command line tool where you can summit the actions you want to accomplish.

-In this guide we are going to use mostly the [oc-client](https://github.com/openshift/origin/releases), just download the client and make it available to your PATH and you should be ready to go.
+In this guide we are going to use mostly the [oc-client](https://github.com/OpenShift/origin/releases), just download the client and make it available to your PATH and you should be ready to go.

 ## Linux/MacOSX